 What is the Internship Programme in China?

-The British Council internship programme aims to create opportunities for young talent in UK, to create a mutually beneficial relationship between our interns and the British Council as an employer.
+The British Council China internship programme aims to create opportunities for young talent in the UK, to create a mutually beneficial relationship between our interns and the British Council as an employer.
 Students enrolled in our internship programme benefit by gaining hands on experience and practical skills needed in the workplace, developing their employability and team working abilities, and working in a culturally diverse organisation.

 What would I be doing?

 Our work is divided into the following business units: English & Exams, Education & Society and Arts and our business support teams.
-You are encouraged to read on these areas of work before completing your application forms
+You are encouraged to read on these areas of work before completing your application forms.

 Am I eligible?

-We are looking for dynamic, globally curious individuals with an interest in the work we do and excellent analytical and interpersonal skills.
+For the British Council China internships we are looking for dynamic, globally curious individuals with an interest in the work we do and excellent analytical and interpersonal skills.

-•You must be above 18 years of age
+- You must be above 18 years of age

-•You must be British passport holder
+- You must be British passport holder